North Rocks: State Electoral Districts

+Local Government

 Transport

 At the 2016 census, only 16.8% of employed people travelled to work on public transport and 69.1% by car (either as a driver or as a passenger).

 The M2 Hills Motorway runs through North Rocks, and there is access to the motorway from Barclay Road in North Rocks, Pennant Hills Road in Carlingford and Windsor Road in Baulkham Hills.
 Public transport to, from and throughout the area is provided by bus.

 Train

 North Rocks does not have a railway station.
-However, train services are accessible from nearby Epping, Castle Hill and Parramatta railway stations.
+However, train services are accessible from nearby Epping (accessed by the 549, 546 and 630 bus routes), Castle Hill and Parramatta (accessed by the 549 and 546 bus routes) railway stations.

 Bus

 The Barclay Road M2 Bus Station provides services to the City and Castle Hill as well as services to Macquarie Park, Blacktown and Norwest Business Park.
 The Barclay Road M2 bus to the city takes 22 minutes.
 Sydney Buses provides links from Parramatta railway station to Epping railway station through different parts of North Rocks, although both converge at North Rocks Shopping Centre.
 There are also very limited services to Beecroft railway station.